HadetTheUndying/hadettheundying.github.io/_posts/2020-5-6-Windows-Free.md

 ## I won't be returning to Windows

-Here is a short list of reasons I won't return to Windows:
+Here is a short list of reasons why I won't return to Windows:
 + Reformatting should not be a recommended Maintenance Step
 + Windows Update is undeniably broken,
 + NTFS is almost as old as I am, has notoriously slow I/O and leads to horrible disk fragmentation.